 While credit conditions may have loosened slightly, some potential homebuyers are still struggling with credit requirements.
 In fact, Capital Economics points out that in November 8 percent of contract cancellations were the result of a potential buyer not qualifying for a loan.

-We realize how specialized this information is and how it differs by lender and type of mortgage.
+Here at Gauler Realty, we realize how specialized this information is and how it differs by lender and type of mortgage.
 Give us a call and we will share current conditions with you and assist you through the process.
 That is our expertise.
 We look forward to meeting you.